 Miso is a popular fermented food in Japan.
-It’s buttery salty texture will flavor these pickles in a wonderful way.
-Soy foods tend to be problematic and something that I have not done well on in the past.
-It affected my thyroid when it was not fermented, but once off soy my body went back to normal.
-That being said fermented soy is a completely different food, and has many benefits that my body seems to love.
+Its buttery, salty texture will flavor these pickles in a wonderful way.
+Soy foods tend to be problematic and something that I have not done well with in the past.
+Soy affected my thyroid when it was not fermented, but once off soy my body went back to normal.
+That being said, fermented soy is a completely different food, and has many benefits that my body seems to love.

 These pickles are nothing like dill pickles.
 They are earthy and creamy and quite delicious all by themselves.
-You can substitute the daikons for sweet potatoes, turnips or carrots if you like.
+You can substitute the daikons with sweet potatoes, turnips, or carrots if you like.
 I found myself grabbing one between meals when I needed something to curb my appetite before dinner.

-You can buy unpasteurized miso at health food store and Asian grocery stores.
-There are many variety’s and I made these with white miso.
+You can buy unpasteurized miso at health food stores and Asian grocery stores.
+There are many varieties of miso.
+I made these with white miso.